 Morning sickness is typically diagnosed based on your signs and symptoms.
-If your pregnancy care provider suspects hyperemesis gravidarum, you may need various urine and blood tests.
-Your pregnancy care provider may also do an ultrasound to confirm the number of fetuses and detect any underlying conditions that may be contributing to the nausea.
+If your health care provider suspects hyperemesis gravidarum, you may need a clinical exam and various urine and blood tests.

 If you have hyperemesis gravidarum, you may need to be treated with intravenous (IV) fluids and anti-nausea medications in the hospital.

 - Choose foods carefully.
 Select foods that are high in protein, low in fat and easy to digest, and avoid greasy, spicy and fatty foods.
 Bland foods, such as bananas, rice, applesauce and toast may be easy to digest.
 Salty foods are sometimes helpful, as are foods that contain ginger — such as ginger lollipops.

 - Snack often.
 Before getting out of bed in the morning, eat a few soda crackers or a piece of dry toast.
 Nibble throughout the day, rather than eating three larger meals so that your stomach doesn't get too full.
 Plus, an empty stomach may make nausea worse.

 - Drink plenty of fluids.
 Sip water or ginger ale.
 Aim for six to eight cups of noncaffeinated fluids daily.

 - Pay attention to nausea triggers.
 Avoid foods or smells that seem to make your nausea worse.

 - Breathe fresh air.
 Weather permitting, open the windows in your home or workplace.
 Take a daily walk outdoors.